Smile-SA/magento2-module-debug-toolbar/doc/backoffice.md

 You can:

 * Enable / Disable the Debug Toolbar
-* Chose the number of last executions to save and display in the toolbar
+* Choose the number of last executions to save and display in the toolbar

 [Back](README.md)